 Unless this distinction between forecastable and unforecastable product location combinations is recognized, forecasts are emphasized by demand planning for some product location combinations that add no value to the supply planning process.
 An unforecastable demand history will generate a level forecast.
 A level forecast pushed into the supply plan differs from reordering points regarding ordering quantities and order frequencies.

 Specifically, not all product location combinations can have their forecast improved by a more complex forecasting method (which is the continual hope of many) than a simple long-horizon moving average, resulting in a level forecast.
 This applies equally to very stable products, as they also will use a level forecast.
 Reorder point planning for the finished good (as the associated finished and raw material supply plan is driven from the finished good supply plan) is a practical and low effort/low-cost approach for product location combinations that fall into this category.

 Reorder Point Planning for Deployment/Outbound Supply Planning

-Until this point, we have discussed reorder point planning for the initial supply plan, which generates the purchase requisitions and the planned production orders.
+Until now, we have discussed reorder point planning for the initial supply plan, which generates the purchase requisitions and the planned production orders.
 However, replenishment/reorder parameters are available at all the locations in a supply network.
 Therefore, there is nothing to say that reorder point planning cannot be used throughout the entire supply network, both inbound to the plant or regional distribution center and outbound for deployment.